Cratecode/intro/sections/3_console_applications/0_upgrading_our_calculator/README.md

 const prompts = require("prompts");
 ```

 `require` is a special function which lets us access installed libraries in our program.
-After that, we put the library inside of a variable called `prompts`, which we can later use to actually use the library.
-We could call the variable name anything we want (although its more clear to someone reading the code if we use the library's name), but the name inside of the quotes has to be `prompts`, because that's the name of the library.
+After that, we put the library inside a variable called `prompts`, which we can later use to actually use the library.
+We could call the variable name anything we want (although it's clearer to someone reading the code if we use the library's name), but the name inside the quotes has to be `prompts`, because that's the name of the library.

-Now, we have our library inside of the program, but how do we actually use it?
+Now, we have our library inside the program, but how do we actually use it?
 The best way to figure out how a library works is to look at its examples and documentation, which in this case can be found at [https://www.npmjs.com/package/prompts](https://www.npmjs.com/package/prompts).
 If you scroll down a bit, you should see something that looks a bit like this (I've removed a few things that we don't need to use right now):

 ```js
 const prompts = require("prompts");